doouding/Lidict/CONTRIBUTING.md

 - `test` : Adding or refactoring tests.
 - `chore` : Such as update config file etc, no production code change.
 - `revert`: When you revert something
+- `contrib`: Normal code work other than fix, feat, style, refactor

 ### Scope